ESA-APEx/apex_documentation/instantiation/index.md

 title: Dynamic software components for your project
 ---

-The APEx Project Tools are designed to provide managed, configurable environments that support the collaboration, development, exploration, and visualisation of application project results.
+The APEx Project Environments are designed to provide managed, configurable environments that support the collaboration, development, exploration, and visualisation of application project results.
 These tools are crucial for facilitating the effective sharing, maintenance, and utilisation of project outcomes within the Earth Observation (EO) community, ensuring that they remain readily accessible and usable for extended periods.